Barcode: Universal Product Code

-In 1966, the National Association of Food Chains (NAFC) held a meeting on the idea of automated checkout systems.
-RCA, who had purchased the rights to the original Woodland patent, attended the meeting and initiated an internal project to develop a system based on the bullseye code.
+In 1966 the National Association of Food Chains (NAFC) held a meeting on the idea of automated checkout systems.
+RCA, which had purchased the rights to the original Woodland patent, attended the meeting and initiated an internal project to develop a system based on the bullseye code.
 The Kroger grocery chain volunteered to test it.

-In the mid-1970s, the NAFC established the Ad-Hoc Committee for U.S. Supermarkets on a Uniform Grocery-Product Code to set guidelines for barcode development.
+In the mid-1970s the NAFC established the Ad-Hoc Committee for U.S. Supermarkets on a Uniform Grocery-Product Code to set guidelines for barcode development.
 In addition, it created a symbol-selection subcommittee to help standardize the approach.
 In cooperation with consulting firm, McKinsey & Co., they developed a standardized 11-digit code for identifying products.
 The committee then sent out a contract tender to develop a barcode system to print and read the code.
 The request went to Singer, National Cash Register (NCR), Litton Industries, RCA, Pitney-Bowes, IBM and many others.
 A wide variety of barcode approaches was studied, including linear codes, RCA's bullseye concentric circle code, starburst patterns and others.

-In the spring of 1971, RCA demonstrated their bullseye code at another industry meeting.
+In the spring of 1971 RCA demonstrated their bullseye code at another industry meeting.
 IBM executives at the meeting noticed the crowds at the RCA booth and immediately developed their own system.
-IBM marketing specialist Alec Jablonover remembered that the company still employed Woodland, and he established a new facility in Raleigh-Durham Research Triangle Park to lead development.
+IBM marketing specialist Alec Jablonover remembered that the company still employed Woodland, and he established a new facility in Research Triangle Park to lead development.

-In July 1972, RCA began an 18-month test in a Kroger store in Cincinnati.
+In July 1972 RCA began an 18-month test in a Kroger store in Cincinnati.
 Barcodes were printed on small pieces of adhesive paper, and attached by hand by store employees when they were adding price tags.
 The code proved to have a serious problem; the printers would sometimes smear ink, rendering the code unreadable in most orientations.
 However, a linear code, like the one being developed by Woodland at IBM, was printed in the direction of the stripes, so extra ink would simply make the code "taller" while remaining readable.
-So on 3 April 1973, the IBM UPC was selected as the NAFC standard.
+So on 3 April 1973 the IBM UPC was selected as the NAFC standard.
 IBM had designed five versions of UPC symbology for future industry requirements: UPC A, B, C, D, and E.